My name is Natasha Tynes. I’m a writer, and a storyteller

 I host the podcast, Read and Write with Natasha, where I chat with authors and discuss the writing journey.

-They Called Me Wyatt
+My Novel: They Called Me Wyatt

 When Jordanian student Siwar Salaiha is murdered on her birthday in College Park, Maryland, her consciousness survives, finding refuge in the body of a Seattle baby boy.
-Stuck in this speech-delayed three-year old body, Siwar tries but fails to communicate with Wyatt’s parents, instead, she focuses on solving the mystery behind her murder.
+Stuck in this speech delayed three-year old body, Siwar tries but fails to communicate with Wyatt’s parents, instead she focuses on solving the mystery behind her murder.

 Testimonials